Attacks on Palestinians evacuating Gaza City: 7 November 2023

 Civilians waved white flags as they passed Israeli tanks, though they reported Israeli soldiers firing at them anyway and passing dead bodies along the road.
 The IDF said that troops were under Hamas fire when trying to open the temporary evacuation road for civilians.

 13 January 2024

 On 13 January 2024, a Palestinian grandmother was shot by an Israeli sniper while holding her grandson's hand, waving a white flag, and walking on the evacuation route which had been declared safe.

+10 September 2025

+On 10 September 2025, at least 13 people, including local television journalist Mohammad Alaa Al-Sawalhi, were killed while complying with orders to leave Gaza City, according to local health authorities.
+The deaths occurred as civilians were fleeing the city amid ongoing Israeli strikes and gunfire.

 Tank attacks

 On 27 October, Israel began a ground-level invasion into the Gaza Strip, with tanks entering and surrounding the areas around Gaza City.

 30 October 2023

 On 30 October, residents evacuating Gaza City near Netzarim were hit by tank shelling, which opened-fire on their vehicle while they attempted to u-turn.
 Video of the attack appeared to show the vehicle destroyed.
 Three people were reported killed.